Hapaxia/Sprite3d/readme.md

 For use with [SFML](http://sfml-dev.org) (v2).

+**NOTE:
+Sprite 3D is included in [Selba Ward](https://github.com/Hapaxia/SelbaWard/wiki) where it is currently maintained.
+See [Sprite 3D's wiki page](https://github.com/Hapaxia/SelbaWard/wiki/Sprite-3D) on Selba Ward.**

 Originally planned to be a part of a drawables module in the [Hx](http://github.com/Hapaxia/Hx) library, this follow-up to [SpinningCard](https://github.com/Hapaxia/SpinningCard), which has been completely rewritten from scratch, has been re-routed to a life of independence!

 This is a drawable class for use with SFML.
 It works in a similar way to a SFML standard Sprite (it has many of the same methods plus it's derived from both sf::Transformable and sf::Drawable).
 This class, however, has the ability to rotate around all three axis (the standard Sprite only rotates around the z axis).